Vonng/pigsty/docs/PARAM.md

 name: `infra_seq`, type: `int`, level: `I`

-infra node identity, REQUIRED

-no default value, you have to assign it explicitly.
+infra node identity, REQUIRED, no default value, you have to assign it explicitly.